x1yl/generic-chat-app/README.md

 # Generic Chat Web Application

 A simple yet sophisticated chat application made with Node.js, socket.io, SweetAlert2, and mySQL2.
 Features everything a normal chat application would have, such as chat history, user and server colors, and an authentication system.
+Hosted with Render and Github pages.

 ## Features